 Israel Galindo, Associate Dean for Lifelong Learning, Director of Online Education, continues to write for the Columbia Connections blog posting articles: “Reasons for Not Attending Church,” “Life Assessment,” “Can You Pass this C.E.
 Test?,” “Tucker’s Top 10,” “Great Quotes on Ministry,” “Volunteerism and the Future of Church Ministry,” “The Hawthorne Effect,” “Back to Basics: Leadership Rules 101,” “Getting to Know the Familiar Stranger,” “For the Bookshelf: The Other Six Days,” “Dealing with the Pushy Parent,” “For the Bookshelf: The Lay-Driven Church,” “A Repertoire for Leadership in Anxious Times,” “What Tough Leaders Do,” “Raising a Normal Teenager,” “For the Bookshelf: The Year 1000,” “Checking Your Leadership Assumptions,” “What sustains pastoral excellence?,” “Congregations as Communities of Faith,” “A Faculty Coach Reflects on the LIM Workshops,” and “Bad Teaching” In March, Israel presented “Leadership Lessons from the Dog Whisperer” at the Leadership in Ministry Workshop.
 In February, he participated in a video webinar by the Association of Leaders in Lifelong Learning for Ministry.
 In March, Israel attended the Southeast gathering of the National Association of Baptist Professors of Religion at Mercer University, as well as the Advisory Committee meeting of the Wabash Center for Teaching and Learning in Theology and Religion in Indianapolis, IN.
 He participated in a consultation on online graduate education for Association for Hispanic Theological Education (AETH), Hispanic Summer Program at Union (HSP), and Hispanic Theological Initiative, Princeton (HTI) and another consultation on strategic planning and developing a business plan at Healthy Congregations, Trinity Lutheran Seminary, Columbus, OH.
 In April, Israel did a presentation on Bowen Family Systems Theory for Come See Columbia Day.
 He published You Had to Be There: Tales from the front lines of ministry (Didache Press).
 In May, Israel presented “Murphy’s Laws and Murray’s Laws” at the Leadership in Ministry Workshops, both in Portland, OR and Boston, MA.
 Israel participated in a consultation on grant proposal development for Association for Hispanic Theological Education (AETH), and also the May Leadership Event: Healthy Congregations, with Mickey Crimone presenting.
 In June, Israel posted “Ten curriculum assessment tools every dean needs.
 Part 8: Entering Student Profiles” for the blog for theological school deans, Wabash Center for Teaching and Learning in Religion and Theology.
 He published 1001 Systems Theory Quotes: One Hundred and One BFST Quotes for the Novice and the Curious (Didache Press, 2016).
 Israel wrote “Christian Education: Are You Doing it Wrong?” for Presbyterian Outlook in the July 18, 2016 issue.
 He participated in the Pastoral Excellence Network Southern Cluster meeting in Kansas City, MO during July 25-27.
 In August, Israel participated in a consultation on developing a signature pedagogy with Trinity Lutheran Seminary, Columbus OH, and also the Leadership in Ministry Faculty Gathering at The Center for Lifelong Learning at CTS.
 In September, Israel presented “Exploring the Ninth Concept,” at the Leadership in Ministry workshops, Portland, OR.
 He spoke on “The Secret Lives of Families” at Smoke Rise Baptist Church.
 Israel presented “Murphy’s Laws and Murray’s Laws” at the Leadership in Ministry Workshops, Lost River, WV, as well as “Exploring the Ninth Concept” at the Leadership in Ministry workshops, Boston, MA.

 Tim Hartman, Assistant Professor of Theology, had a German translation done this summer of his article, “Syncretisms Near and Far: Considering Christian Identity amidst Pluralism” published in the journal SaThZ (Salzburger Theologische Zeitschrift).
 His book review of Reading Theologically edited by Eric Barreto appears in Interpretation this Fall.
-Tim will be teaching Christian Education classes on Christology at Druid Hills Presbyterian Church and North Avenue Presbyterian Church.
+Tim will be teaching Christian Education classes on Christology at Druid Hills Presbyterian Church and North Avenue Presbyterian Church, as well as on moral politics at First Presbyterian Church, Atlanta.

 Kimberly Bracken Long, Associate Professor of Worship, traveled to Taiwan Theological College and Seminary in Taipei to deliver the Siang-Lien Lectures, April 16-21.
 While there she also led worship, preached, and taught workshops.
 She served as keynote speaker, worship leader, and preacher for Peace River Presbytery in Sarasota, Florida on April 28.
 On June 2, she served as keynote speaker, worship leader and preacher for Central Florida Presbytery in Orlando.
 Along with CTS alumna Leigh-Campbell Taylor, Long served as liturgist, preacher, and workshop leader at the Mo-Ranch/PAM Worship and Music Conference at Mo-Ranch in Hunt, Texas, June 19-23.
 On August 27, she had the privilege of presiding at the wedding of Katelyn Nutter (CTS 2017) and Micah Dowling (CTS 2016) at the Montreat Conference Center in Montreat, NC.
 Long’s new book, From This Day Forward: Rethinking the Christian Wedding, was released by Westminster John Knox Press in late May.
 While on sabbatical this fall, she continues work as co-editor of the revision to the PC(USA) Book of Common Worship, which will be published in 2018.

 Michael Thompson, Director of Communications, provided social media training in August and September for NAMI Georgia (National Alliance on Mental Illness).
-He will lead a team for the October 8 NAMI Walks in Atlanta.
+He will lead the Rockdale/Newton team for the October 8 NAMI Walks in Atlanta.

 Jeffery L. Tribble, Sr., Associate Professor of Ministry, taught the Connectional Lay Council Convocation Discipleship Academy based on his book, Joining Jesus: A Class Manual for Initiation into Christian Discipleship and Welcome into the A.M.E.
 Zion Church on March 19.
 He attended the Association of Theological Schools Pre-Conference and Mid-Career Workshops in Phoenix Arizona during April 13-16.
 On May 18, He led a bible study in a series, Conversations about the Call, at First Afrikan Presbyterian Church in Lithonia, GA.
 He was an invited participant in a week long Writing Workshop, Writing Beyond the Academy, sponsored by the Collegeville Institute Center for Ecumenical and Cultural Research in Collegeville, Minnesota during June 12-18.
 He served as a ministerial delegate to the 50th Quadrennial Session of the General Conference of The African Methodist Episcopal Zion Church where he also was a certified candidate for the office of Bishop during July 20-27.
 Though he was not one of the four persons who were elected and consecrated to the office of Bishop at this meeting, it was a tremendous learning experience.
 He was preacher for the opening communion service for the Atlanta District Conference and Christian Education Convention and presided over the 2-day meeting held August 5-6, at Faith A.M.E.
 Zion Church in Atlanta Georgia.
 He continued to serve as Supply Pastor of the Wood Station-Napier Chapel A.M.E.
 Zion Church in Ringgold, GA.
 He was appointed to the Leadership Design Team for the Mid-Winter Christian Education Meeting of the A.M.E.
 Zion Church.
 Jeffery was elected as Co-Convener of the National Council of Churches Christian Education, Ecumenical Faith Formation, and Leadership Development.